 Australia has surely made its place among the top study abroad destinations in the world for Indian students.
-It won’t be a surprise even if every fifth Indian student you speak to who is planning for studying abroad, has Australia as an option in his mind.
+It won’t be a surprise even if every fifth Indian student you speak to who is planning to study in Australia from India as an option in his mind.
 Keeping the undesirable circumstances aside, it remains a top-notch destination for Indian students wishing to study abroad.

 Here is a complete guide to study in Australia for Indian students